-Note: Enrollment and spending do not include the following populations: foster care/adoption, refugees, the Sixth Omnibus Budget Reconciliation Act (SOBRA) program, tuberculosis, the AIDS Drug Assistance Program (ADAP) and breast and cervical cancer.
-Source: KHI analysis of Kansas Medical Assistance Report, 2016, Division of Health Care Finance, Kansas Department of Health and Environment.
+Note: Enrollment and spending do not include the following populations: foster care/adoption, the Sixth Omnibus Budget Reconciliation Act (SOBRA) program, tuberculosis, breast and cervical cancer, and the AIDS Drug Assistance Program (ADAP).
+Figures may not sum to 100 percent because of rounding.
+Additional information on populations begins on Page 12.

+Source: KHI analysis of Kansas Medical Assistance Report (MAR), 2018, and additional data from the Division of Health Care Finance, Kansas Department of Health and Environment.